Dismissive Reviews and Citation Cartels in Education Policy Research – A List

 Finally, I only have time to read so much, and only so much money to retrieve documents from behind paywalls, so many possible sources of dismissive reviews are not included here.
 Had I read everything these people have written, I would imagine that these lists would be much longer.

 The dismissive review files linked below are:

-Martin R. West PhD graduate of Harvard's Government program with Paul Peterson as his advisor.
+Martin R. West PhD graduate of Harvard's Government program with Paul Peterson as an advisor.
 He has held faculty positions at Brown University and, more recently, at Harvard's Graduate School of Education.
 He is also a nonresident senior fellow at the Brookings Institution.

 Brian A. Jacob PhD graduate of the University of Chicago.
 He taught at Harvard's Kennedy School of Government for several years before accepting a tenured faculty appointment at the Ford Public Policy School of the University of Michigan.
-He continues his affiliation with the Program on Education Policy and Governance at Harvard, which is lead by Paul Peterson.
+He continues his affiliation with the Program on Education Policy and Governance at Harvard, which is led by Paul Peterson.

 David N. Figlio Received a PhD in economics from the University of Wisconsin.
 He has held faculty appointments at the Universities of Florida and Oregon and, more recently, Northwestern University, where he directs the Institute for Policy Research.
 He has also served as president of the Association for Education Finance and Policy.

 Journalists Some journalists who report on education research accept the dismissive reviews and firstness claims of their chosen sources at face value without much, if any, effort to verify.
 These journalists work for Chalkbeat, Hechinger Report, The 74, and Education Week..

 Journalists as Publicists Some journalists step even further into the role of publicist by characterizing their sources in complimentary terms, again without much, if any, effort to verify if the self-promotional claims are valid. .